Andy-Hutton/reading-notes/README.md

 [Theo](https://just4children.org/theos-fight/)
 ![20220604_155541(0)](https://user-images.githubusercontent.com/122787650/212678210-21e9ce92-3be4-46d0-bfeb-997a296c9b79.jpg)

- is 5 years old and has quad CP he is a full time wheelchair user.
+Theo is 5 years old and has quad CP he is a full time wheelchair user.
 Although he is non verbal he can use a computer called an eyegaze to communicate.
 Imagine it as an eye pad for your eyes, when he looks at a tile it will add the word/ letter to a sentence.
 He can look at 'read' and it will read the sentence out aloud for us all to hear!

 © Andy Hutton 2023